-Researchers are harnessing the power of high-throughput next-generation sequencing (NGS) and microarray technologies to conduct large-scale, global genetic analyses.
+Researchers are harnessing the power of high-throughput genomics to conduct large-scale, global genetic analyses.
 This research often focuses on multifactorial genetic discovery of disease risk markers, and may involve looking for changes in genetic variants such as single nucleotide polymorphisms (SNPs), indels, splice variants, structural variants, and methylation markers.

 High-throughput genomics studies with tens to hundreds of thousands of samples require fast, cost-effective tools.
-Illumina offers high-throughput sequencing and array technologies with comprehensive sample-to-analysis solutions and exceptional collaborative expertise to meet these needs.
+Illumina offers genomic analysis technologies with comprehensive sample-to-analysis solutions and exceptional collaborative expertise to meet the needs of high-throughput labs.

-Our high-density microarray technology offers trusted data quality and exceptional coverage of valuable genomic regions, making Illumina arrays the platform of choice by leading institutions for high-throughput screening and large-scale genotyping research programs.
+BeadArray microarray technology offers trusted data quality and exceptional coverage of valuable genomic regions, making Illumina arrays the platform of choice by leading institutions for large-scale genotyping and drug discovery projects.

-Recent advances in sequencing technologies have allowed for the development of high-throughput genomics-based strategies to assay GWAS SNPs for potential functional relevance.
+Recent technological advances have allowed for the development of high-throughput genomics-based strategies to assay GWAS SNPs for potential functional relevance.
 Powerful combinations of high-throughput experimental assays, single-cell approaches, and computational analyses are accelerating the ability to link variants to function, and, by extension, link genotype to phenotype.View Webinar

-Prenetics created a high-throughput genotyping laboratory to serve its growing customer base in Southeast Asia.Read Article
+Prenetics created a high-throughput microarray-based genotyping laboratory to serve its growing customer base in Southeast Asia.Read Article